w3c-ccg/vcalm/docs/verification.md

 ## Veracity

-Perform any other app-specific or domain-specific validation around fitness for purpose.
+Perform any other application-specific or domain-specific validation around fitness for purpose.

 Veracity checks do not fall in the scope of vc-http-api, but we call it out as a general bucket for additional checks, which serve one of these purposes